khulnasoft/BugVault/collectors/framework/README.md

 ```

 Then, you need to register your Django application to `INSTALLED_APPS`
 in [settings](../../config/settings.py).
-Compose your OSIDB instance down and start again so the
+Compose your BUGVAULT instance down and start again so the
 Celery hosts are up-to-date.
 Now you should see a new collector status being reported when running

 To enable logs, you need to register new logger for the Collector in [settings](../../config/settings.py)